 Looking for a ClassPad cheap?
-You can buy the Casio ClassPad 330 on buy for less and get FREE shipping.
+You can buy the Casio ClassPad on Amazon for less and get FREE shipping.

 In 2003, the original Casio ClassPad 300 was a revolutionary device.
 Released near the height of the PDA craze, it’s stylus interface and high resolution screen (for the time) brought many of the popular features of “Palm Pilot” type devices to students and teachers in the classroom.

 Since 2007, the ClassPad 330 has been the latest version of the ClassPad series.
 Through the years, there have been some memory upgrades and operating system upgrades, but the ClassPad 330 is not a huge departure from the original 300.